hirosystems/clarinet/docs/troubleshooting.md

 If you have trouble setting up docker on your Linux machine, follow the steps below:

-1. You can remove the current installation by following the steps below:
+1. To remove the current installation, follow the steps below:

     ```
     sudo apt-get purge -y docker-engine docker docker.io docker-ce